 Only a handful of references exist concerning the Nathaniel Gentry who lived in Spartanburg District in South Carolina in the years before 1800 and who seems to be the same Nathaniel Gentry as appeared in the 1810 census in Pulaski County, Kentucky.
 Yet enough information can be inferred from the record that we can surmise that he was one of the patriarchs of the third generation of Gentrys.
 The purpose of this article to present a series of speculations, that taken together, will present a cohesive and logical picture of Nathaniel and his family.
 We can liken this to a long-neglected tapestry hanging on the wall, speckled throughout with moth holes.
 At close range, if one were to try to make out the details of the pattern, there are far too many holes to perceive them.
 At a distance, looking at a much broader view of the entire tapestry, one may be able to discern the pattern in spite of the holes.

-The original version of this article has been withdrawn and replaced by this one which has been extensively revised to reflect more recent conclusions concerning relationships of the Gentry family as a whole.
-The article has been revised a second time to take into account information that has been developed concerning the previously unrecognized families of Matthew Gentry, who has been proposed as a son of Nathaniel, and a proposed brother of Matthew, Reason Gentry.
+[The original version of this article has been withdrawn and replaced by this one which has been extensively revised to reflect more recent conclusions concerning relationships of the Gentry family as a whole.
+The article has been revised a second time to take into account new information that has been developed concerning both Nathaniel's immediate family and also the family of his proposed son, Matthew.]

 With Nicholas Gentry in the lead again, most of the Samuel Gentry family left Lunenburg County for North Carolina between 1765 and 1770, drawn by vacant land made available by the termination of the so-called Granville District Land Grants that restricted access to a wide band of territory just south of the Virginia border.
 Nicholas and his brothers Joseph, Richard, and William all moved to Surry County, North Carolina; Allen and his father, went to Caswell County, North Carolina.